Digital SLR photography — a beginner’s guide to bird photography

 A good bird-in-flight photo can be a lovely thing.
 Not so easy to capture though.
 Here are a few tricks I use.

-Take shots of a whole flock of birds and you’re bound to get at least one or two birds in focus!
+Take shots of a whole flock of birds and you’re bound to get at least one or two of them in focus.
 This flock of seagulls made an easy introduction to the joys of photographing birds in flight.
-Yeah, I know — there’s a pigeon in there who thinks he’s a seagull.
+Yeah, I know — there’s a pigeon in there too.

 First, start with the easy ones…